The following questions

 A: A student will begin to acquire essential skills

 after only a few classes.
-It takes many years to master Karate but
+It takes many years to master Karate but important

 lessons are learned every step of the way.